Amber – what is it?

 International Amber Association’s certificate (IAA) – This certificate guarantees the seller has been checked and deemed trustworthy and allowed to become a member of the International Amber Association.

-The Amber Passport – This is an initiative supported by the President of Gdansk Paweł Adamowicz.
+The Amber Passport – This is an initiative that was supported by the late-President of Gdańsk, Paweł Adamowicz.
 Conscious of the importance of amber to the local economy, the city created something called an Amber Passport which partner galleries should give to all buyers on request.
 The passport, with a reddish cover and patterned pages, looks like a genuine travel passport but instead of room for visas, there is room for your purchases to be recorded and stamped so that you can prove your amber is genuine.
 It also comes with some helpful tips on what to look for and explains the different types of amber.

-Coming to Gdansk should be remembered with a souvenir which is unique to this part of the world.
+Coming to Gdańsk should be remembered with a souvenir which is unique to this part of the world.
 Amber is a beautiful stone and thanks to the craftsmen in the city, can be made into even more beautiful things.
 Just remember, as in all walks of life, not everything that shines is (Baltic) gold.